mandakan/life-compass/user_stories/user_story_1_1_create_life_compass.md

 ## ❓ Refinement Questions

 - What specific UI components or layout patterns should be used to guide the user through the life compass creation process?
+For the initial design I would like each life area to be represented by a card with a title, description and two numerical ratings (between 1-10).
+The cards shall be spread out in a circle on desktop devices but since this is a mobile first app adhere to design and UX best practices on smaller screens.
 - How should the system handle scenarios where Local Storage is not available or fails?
+Inform the user and make sure they understand that nothing will be saved but let them continue with using the app.
+Maybe have a persistent warning banner visible in these cases?
 - Are there any animations or transitions that are preferred or required during the onboarding of this feature?
+Good question.
+Use UX and design best practices.
+I want it to be a nice experience but distraction free since the users are most likely suffering from stress or depression.
 - What error messages or fallback behaviors should we implement in case of invalid input or storage errors?
+Start with a minimal set that prevents the user from losing work.
 - Should we provide tooltips or additional help prompts for first-time users during the creation process?
+Yes.
 - Are there any design constraints regarding the customization of life areas (e.g., maximum number of areas, character limits) that we should enforce?
+Not at this stage.